 That’s from Open Mind.
 The long story is not quite so neat.
 Hansen used modelling developed in 1983-84, from which he projected three scenarios, showing temperature rise against a 1964-1983 base.
 From Nick Stokes at moyhu, here’s the original graph:

 From Stokes’ earlier post, Hansen’s Scenario A represented what he thought would happen if CO2 doubled by 2030.
 Scenario B was based on CO2 doubling by 2060.
-In Scenario C emissions are constrained so that doubling never occurs and net forging ceases to grow from 2000.
-The band across the graph shows what happened during the Eemian (with only about 300 ppm).
+In Scenario C emissions are constrained so that doubling never occurs and net forcing ceases to grow from 2000.
+The band across the graph shows what happened during the Eemian interglacial period (with only about 300 ppm), which began 130,000 years ago and ended 115,000 years ago.
 Hansen said that Scenario B was “perhaps the most plausible”.

 Critical to comparisons with the Eemian is that temperatures persisted over millennia during that interglacial, so longer term effects came into play.
 Hansen’s graph is only considering short-term (so-called Charney effects) which play out over a few decades.

 Hansen told the Senate that he was 99% certain that we were already experiencing human-induced global warming.
-Here’s the graph that shows a continuity of natural forcings compared to what happened:
+Here’s the graph that shows a continuity of natural forcings, ie excluding human forcings, compared to what happened: